0xlightning/CTF-Players/hackthebox-machines/Monteverde  Writeup/README.md

 ```

 and we have credential for administrator using that we can grab root.txt as `12909612d25c8dcf6e5a07d1a804a0bc`
-and we have pwned Monteverde💃💃💃
+and we have pwned  `Monteverde` 💃💃💃